moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/account-setup.md

 ---
 title: Setup an Account to Produce Blocks
-description: Follow these step-by-step instructions on becoming eligible to produce blocks on Tanssi and Tanssi appchains and setting up your account for rewards payouts.
+description: Follow these step-by-step instructions on becoming eligible to produce blocks on Tanssi-powered networks and setting up your account for rewards payouts.
 ---

 # Set Up Your Account to Produce Blocks on Tanssi

 ## Introduction {: #introduction }

-Before you can start producing blocks on Tanssi and Tanssi appchains, you'll need to set up your account and establish your eligibility.
+Before you can start producing blocks on Tanssi-powered networks, you'll need to set up your account and establish your eligibility.

 You must have spun up a [block-producing node](/node-operators/block-producers/onboarding/run-a-block-producer/){target=\_blank} to tackle the account setup steps in this guide.